Water supply and sanitation in New Zealand: Reform of policy and regulation

+Legal framework

 The legal framework includes the Health Act 1956, amended in 2007, the Local Government Act 2002 and the Resource Management Act 1991.

+Three Waters Review

 In mid–2017, the Fifth National Government launched a review of the regulation and supply arrangements of drinking water, wastewater and stormwater (three waters).
 This review ran in parallel with the later stages of the Inquiry into the Havelock North drinking water contamination of 2016.
 The Three Waters Review was published in January 2019.
 In 2019, the Sixth Labour Government announced plans for regulatory changes in response to the Three Waters Review including establishing a new, dedicated drinking water regulator, extending regulatory coverage to all drinking water supplies; providing a multi-barrier approach to drinking water treatment and safety; strengthening government oversight of wastewater and stormwater services; and providing transitional arrangements for water suppliers to conform to the new regulations.

-In December 2019, the "Taumata Arowai–the Water Services Regulator Bill" was introduced to Parliament.
-In addition, the Government indicated that a separate Water Services Bill would be introduced in order to implement system-wide reforms to the regulation of drinking water and source water, and targeted reforms to improve the regulation and performance of wastewater and stormwater networks.
+Taumata Arowai - Water Services Regulator

+A new regulator for drinking water services was created with the passing of the Taumata Arowai - Water Services Regulator Act in 2020.
+The new regulator Taumata Arowai required that around 2,000 water suppliers must prepare a primary water safety plan, and set a deadline of November 2022.
+Around 1200 of the 2000 water suppliers were also required to produce a risk management plan dealing with the sources of their water, but many missed the deadline.
+By May 2023, only 750 plans had been received, although the plans that included a separate risk management covered 86% of the population, leaving only smaller suppliers who were yet to comply.